apify/crawlee/README.md

   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue"><code>RequestQueue</code></a>
-    - Represents a queue of URLs to crawl, which is stored either on a local filesystem or in the [Apify Cloud](https://www.apify.com).
+    - Represents a queue of URLs to crawl, which is stored either on a local filesystem or in the <a href="https://www.apify.com">Apify Cloud</a>.
     The queue is used for deep crawling of websites, where you start with several URLs and then recursively follow links to other pages.
     The data structure supports both breadth-first and depth-first crawling orders.